arnaud-deprez/docker/postgres/README.md

 The official documentation is available [here](https://registry.hub.docker.com/_/postgres/)

-To run an container instance, just use:
+To run a container instance, just use:

     docker run --name some-postgres -d postgres